Palopo: Administrative districts

-Palopo City is divided into nine Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together wiuth the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres and the number of urban villages (kelurahan) in each district.
+Palopo City is divided into nine Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of urban subdistricts (kelurahan) in each district, and its post code.

+Notes: (a) except for the kelurahan of Takkalala, which has a post code of 91926. (b) except for the kelurahan of Mawa, which has a post code of 91925. (c) except for the kelurahan of Battang, which has a post code of 91958.

 Climate

 Palopo has a tropical rainforest climate (Af) with heavy rainfall year-round.